darklight72/SBMod/README.md

-If you want to compile the mod yourself:
-1: Get eclipse or any other IDE
-2: Download the Forge SRC
+This fork is initially to fix the /autobuy function after the change from "Lottery" to "Raffle"

+All changes including filename and function name changes are to support "Raffle".

+Getting the build environment set up correctly took longer than anything else, so if you want to compile this yourself, follow the instructions below.
+They are for Eclipse, but can be modified for your IDE of choice.

+1) Install Eclipse IDE
+2) Download the Forge MDK (I used forge-1.12.2-14.23.3.2678-mdk.zip for my build - as of this writing, the link is https://maven.minecraftforge.net/net/minecraftforge/forge/1.12.2-14.23.3.2678/forge-1.12.2-14.23.3.2678-mdk.zip
-3: Extract the SRC into a file
+3) Extract the MRK into a folder, the location doesn't matter
-4: Open CMD in the folder and type 'gradlew setupDevWorkspace eclipse'
+4) Open command prompt (cmd.exe) in the folder you extracted in step 3, and type 'gradlew setupDevWorkspace eclipse'
-5: When that is done, copy the SRC folder to replace the SRC folder created.
+5) When that completes, replace the SRC folder created by gradlew with the one from this project
-6: Open CMD again in the folder and type 'gradlew.bat build'
+6) From the command prompt in the forge folder, type 'gradlew.bat build'